Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

+Local (in time) solutions are defined similarly. \end{defn} \Black We always assume that such solutions to~\eqref{eq:ODE} exist, at least for almost all initial configurations of the particles and over any time interval $[0,\ T]$ under consideration.
+Of course, as we use singular interaction forces, this is not completely obvious, but it holds under the assumption~\eqref{eq:Calpha}.
+This point is discussed at the end of the article in subsection~\ref{subsec:exis}, and we now focus on the problem raised by the limit $N \rightarrow + \infty$.

+Remark also that the uniqueness of such solutions is not important for our study.
+Only the uniqueness of the solution to the limit equation is crucial for the mean-field limit and the propagation of chaos.

 \paragraph{\bf The Jeans-Vlasov equation.} At first glance, the system \eqref{eq:ODE} might seem quite reasonable.
 However many problems arise when one tries to use it for practical applications.
 In our case, the main issue is the number of particles, {\em i.e.} the dimension of the system.
-For example a plasma or a galaxy usually contains a very large number of `particles", typically from $10^9$ to $10^{23}$, which makes solving \eqref{eq:ODE0} practically impossible.
+For example a plasma or a galaxy usually contains a very large number of ``particles", typically from $10^9$ to $10^{25}$, which can make solving \eqref{eq:ODE} numerically prohibitive.

-As usual in this kind of situation, one would like to replace the discrete system \eqref{eq:ODE0} by a ``continuous'' model.
-In that case this model is posed in the space $\R^{2d}$, {\em i.e.} it involves the distribution function $f(t,x,v)$ in time, position and velocity.
-The evolution of that function $f(t,x,v)$ is given by the Jeans-Vlasov equation
+As usual in this kind of situation, one would like to replace the discrete system \eqref{eq:ODE} by a ``continuous'' model.
+In our case this model is posed in the space $\R^{2d}$, {\em i.e.} it involves the distribution function $f(t,x,v)$ in time, position and velocity.
+The evolution of that function $f(t,x,v)$ is given by the Jeans-Vlasov equation (or collisionless Boltzmann equation)

 where here $\rho$ is the spatial density and the initial density $f^0$ is given.